Here’s a look at the life of the former King of Spain.

 1948 - Makes first trip to Spain, after Franco and Don Juan de Borbon agree to a Spanish education for the heir apparent.

-1960 - Completes military training and became the first Spanish officer to hold the rank of lieutenant in all three branches of the military.
+1960 - Completes military training and becomes the first Spanish officer to hold the rank of lieutenant in all three branches of the military.

-1962 - During honeymoon, visits the United States and meets President John F. Kennedy and Mrs. Kennedy.
+August 1962 - During his honeymoon, visits the United States and meets US President John F. Kennedy.

-1969 - Invested as Crown Prince and the designated Franco successor.
+1969 - Invested as crown prince and designated as Franco’s successor.

 November 22, 1975 - Crowned Juan Carlos I, King of Spain, two days after the death of Franco and restores the Spanish monarchy after a 44-year interregnum.

-1977 - Enacted political reforms that led to the first democratic election since 1936.
+1977 - Enacts political reforms that lead to the first democratic election since 1936.

 1978 - Adoption of a new constitution gives the monarchy more than a titular or ceremonial role in the government.

-March 11, 2004 - Addresses the nation and visits the wounded after a terrorist attack claims 191 lives, and more than 1,800 wounded, when 10 bombs go off on four commuter trains during rush hour in Madrid.
+March 11, 2004 - Addresses the nation and visits the wounded after 10 bombs go off on four commuter trains during rush hour in Madrid.

 November 10, 2007 - Tells Venezuelan President Hugo Chavez, “Why don’t you shut up?” (¿Por qué no te callas?), during the Ibero-American summit in Santiago, Chile.

-May 8, 2010 - Has growth removed from right lung, which turns out to be benign.
+May 8, 2010 - Has a growth removed from his right lung, which turns out to be benign.

-August 8, 2010 - With Queen Sofia, hosts Michelle Obama and her youngest daughter, Sasha, at the summer palace on Mallorca Island.
+August 8, 2010 - With Queen Sofia, hosts US First Lady Michelle Obama and her youngest daughter, Sasha, at the summer palace on Mallorca Island.

-July 2012 - Is dropped as honorary president of the World Wildlife Fund - Spain after his April Botswana hunting trip is criticized for its extravagance during an economic crisis.
-He held the honorary post since 1968.
+July 2012 - Is dropped as honorary president of the World Wildlife Fund (WWF) - Spain after his April elephant hunting trip in Botswana is widely criticized.
+“Although not illegal, the hunting was widely viewed as incompatible with the King’s position at the head of WWF-Spain,” the group said in a statement.
+He had held the honorary post since 1968.

 March 3, 2013 - Is hospitalized for surgery on herniated discs.
-While he is recovering, a small fire breaks out at the hospital but the King is not affected.
+While he is recovering, a small fire breaks out at the hospital but he is not affected.